jknight/DotNet.Config/README.md

 ## Features

-* Easy to use: add a reference, create a new config.properties file, and with one line of code your class already has access to config settings.
+* **Easy to add**: add a reference, create a new config.properties file, and with one line of code your class already has access to config settings.
-* Simple name/value pair configuration in a text file, making it easy for non-technical users to update settings
+* **Hassle free config files**: simple and straight forward text-based config files.
+No more HTML encoding settings in ugly XML files.
-* Config files that can be loaded by any component, whether the main .exe or a dll.
+* **Load anywhere**: configuration settings can be loaded by any component, whether the main .exe or a dll.
 No more fighting with .NET if you want to ship a dll with its own configuration.
+* **Inspired by Java**: config.properties files are inspired by Java's simple text-based config files
-* Variable substition in your config files.
+* **Variable substition**: baked in support for variable substitution in your config files.
-* Full support of multi-line configuration settings
+* **Flexible**: Full support of multi-line configuration settings
-* A "glue on" system applies configuration settings directly onto your class, including casting of int,enum,datetime.
+* **Glue it on**: features a unique "glue on" approach that applies configuration settings directly onto your class.
+It will even casting of int / enum /datetime datatypes!

 ## Usage